As Organize 365 turns seven (seven!), I’ve been reflecting on the journey we’ve been on and how much has changed over these years.

 What I realized is that I needed to stop being reactive and start calling the shots.

-I started to take control of my home, because that is the one thing I knew I could do well.
-It really was just decluttering, but it was the foundation of the 100 Day Home Organization Program you know today.
+I started to take control of my home because that is the one thing I knew I could do well.
+It really was just decluttering, but it was the foundation of The Productive Home Solution.

 No matter what I was going to turn my blog into, I knew that I needed to make my husband and our kids my number one priority.